techysanoj/techysanoj/README.md

 # Hi there! 👋 I'm Sanoj Kumar

-Welcome to my GitHub profile!
-I'm a passionate software engineering student, constantly exploring the realms of technology.
+Welcome to my GitHub profile! [techysanoj] I'm a passionate software engineering student, constantly exploring the realms of technology.
 Here, you'll find a mix of my projects, skills, and a little bit about me.

 <div align="center">
   <img src="check-my-profile.png" alt="Profile Image"/>